As part of the Guinn Auditorium rededication, President Rick Brewer read these remarks that were printed on the event’s program.

 The book “House Upon a Rock” says of Dr. Guinn: “His vision has been matched only by the responsiveness of the convention to the challenge of his stride.”

 Guinn took seriously the task of building a college of high standing — an effort often challenged by those from within and without the college family.
-Though some objected to Guinn’s administrative methods, few denied changes were needed at Louisiana College.
+Though some objected to Guinn’s administrative methods, few denied changes were needed at Louisiana Christian University.

 Peers described Dr. Guinn as completely devoted to Christianity and religious scholarship in carrying out duty to God, as one who left a powerful legacy of love and service and led the college to new heights of academic excellence and godly living, and as one who exhibited integrity, knowledge, sincere beliefs, and a willingness to share.